speedracer05/VBA-challenge/README.md

 ## Acknowledgments

-* Hat tip to Bryan Tang for pointing me in the righ direction on how to figure out the yearly change.
+* Hat tip to Bryan Tang for pointing me in the right direction on how to figure out the yearly change.
 * Used information from Free Soft Dev as inspiration in the development of the VBA. https://freesoft.dev/program/163047389